-If you appreciate my tutorials, and want to help me to provide you with even better and more elaborated free services, I will be grateful for any donation on your part.
+If you appreciate my tutorials, and want to help me to provide you with even better and more elaborated free videos, I will be grateful for any donation on your part.
 All contributions will be used to upgrade this website, buy new software, and enhance the quality of my tutorials.
-Thank you so much to all of those who have contributed!
+Thank you so much to all of those who have contributed.
+Enjoy!

 If NO PayPal, NO Credit/Debit Card!
 How To Donate?

 What you need to buy is an American Express, Master Card, or Visa GIFT CARD.
 "It's Really That Simple!".